Tax on Crypto Interest: How Does it Work?

 This is the tax you owe the government for earning crypto as income.
 It comes into play if you stake, mine, or earn crypto in any form.
 The government calculates your taxable income based on the assets' FMV.

 Capital Gains Tax

-Your capital gain or loss is the difference between the purchase and sale value of your crypto asset.
-You must pay capital gains tax on the profit if you made a gain.
+Your capital gain or loss is the difference between the purchase and sale values of your crypto assets.
+You must pay capital gains tax on the profit if you make one.
 Losses, on the other hand, are deductible from your taxable income.

 Buying and hodling (holding) crypto does not attract taxes, though.
-The same rule applies even if the held asset increases in value during the period.
+The same rule applies even if the value of the held asset increases during the period.
 An asset only qualifies for tax if you sell it.